buddypress/bp-attachments/readme.txt

 == Description ==

-The BP Attachments is being developed and maintained by the official BuddyPress development team.
+The BP Attachments Add-on is being developed and maintained by the official BuddyPress development team.
 Thanks to it your community members can finally share media the BuddyPress way!

 = Current features =